Anshu-Tech2004/covid-xray-prediction/README.md

 ## Notes

 * Make sure you have the dataset and model in the same directory as the script.
+* The trained model `covid_model.pth` needs to be downloaded from the Google Drive link provided above.
 * If you encounter any issues, make sure you have Python version 3.7 or higher installed.
 * It is highly recommended to use a virtual environment.
-* If the model file `covid_model.pth` is very large, consider uploading it to Google Drive or another cloud storage service and providing a download link.